-The ABB FIA Formula E Championship consists of two separate titles - one dedicated to the drivers and another dedicated to the teams.
+The ABB FIA Formula E World Championship consists of two separate titles - one dedicated to the drivers and another dedicated to the teams.
 The drivers’ championship is awarded to whichever driver has accumulated the most points over the seven-month campaign.
 Whereas the teams’ championship is decided by calculating both driver’s scores throughout the season.

 Formula E follows a standard points system, used in other FIA-sanctioned series - awarding points to the top-10 finishers.

 Additional points are also awarded for securing Julius Baer Pole Position and clinching the Fastest Lap in Qualifying and the race – more details on both of these below.

 New for the 2019/20 season, the fastest driver in group qualifying will be awarded one bonus point.

 The driver starting at the front (Julius Baer Pole Position) picks-up an extra three points, while the driver who sets the fastest lap during Qualifying gets an additional point.

 During the race, the driver who completes the Fastest Lap also receives one additional point.
 However, the driver must finish in the top-10 places to gain the Fastest Lap extra point.
 If not, then the driver in the top-10 with the next fastest lap takes the honour.